dailydotdev/daily/README.md

 We have compiled a list of FAQs.
 You can find it [here](https://daily.dev/support).

+## 🧳 Careers

+We are always looking for talent.
+You can find all open positions [here](https://github.com/dailydotdev/.github/blob/master/CAREERS.md)

 ## 💬 What Do You Think of daily.dev?

 <div align="left">